jdalrymple/node-hg-plus/README.md

 - Fixed the setting of the default url if none is passed in by the user
 - Fixed cloning from urls and not local paths
 - Added various callback tests to ensure the callback backwards compatibility is maintained
+- Added default state tests for the HgRepo Object